ProgrammerAL/Presentations-2024/denver-dev-day-may-2024/presentation.md

 # What this session is

-- Overview of Infrastructure as Code (IaC)
+- Overview of Cloud Infrastructure as Code (IaC)
   - For Developers
 - Introduction to Pulumi
 - Demo with C# and Azure